 The Leuven Scale of Active Engagement in Learning - A helpful measure of well-being and engagement.
 It is contained within the Oxfordshire Developmental Journal to support assessment.

-ABC chart (pdf format, 63Kb)- a way of collecting information to help determine the communication behind a child’s behaviour.
+ABC chart (pdf format, 268 KB)- a way of collecting information to help determine the communication behind a child’s behaviour.
+Also available is A guide to using an ABC in Early Years (docx format, 301 KB) to support the implementation of ABC charts.

 Templates that can be used to help identify and manage potential risks for a child in an Early Years setting.